ailynux/Eilik-Robot/README.md

 # Eilik-Robot

---> working on using python -- local repo
+--> working on using python -- local repo ---> uploading

 ## Overview